Last Updated: December 29, 2025

 Popular Examples: Redis, Memcached, Amazon ElastiCache, Hazelcast

-In this article, we will explore the high-level design of a distributed cache.
+In this chapter, we will explore the high-level design of a distributed cache.

 Let's start by clarifying the requirements: